Lock or unlock specific areas of a protected worksheet

 Chart sheet elements

-Select this check box
+Select this check box | To prevent users from |

-Making changes to items that are part of the chart, such as data series, axes, and legends.
-The chart continues to reflect changes made to its source data.
+Contents | Making changes to items that are part of the chart, such as data series, axes, and legends.
+The chart continues to reflect changes made to its source data. |

-Making changes to graphic objects — including shapes, text boxes, and controls — unless you unlock the objects before you protect the chart sheet.
+Objects | Making changes to graphic objects — including shapes, text boxes, and controls — unless you unlock the objects before you protect the chart sheet. |

 10.In the Password to unprotect sheet box, type a password for the sheet, click OK, and then retype the password to confirm it.